NekoUwUGamerfnf/MixedGame/ReadMe.md

 I made them compatible with my own scripts!
 Thanks to their support!

-spawn_mod.nut is from cat_or_not: https://github.com/catornot
+spawn_mod.nut is from cat_or_not: https://github.com/catornot, with some modifications by Ghroth-follower: https://github.com/Ghroth-follower

 **This repository has something inspired by:**